 Approval of Agenda

-MOVED BY Trustee Goodfellow, seconded by Trustee Jackson, that the agenda, as amended, be approved.–Carried
+MOVED BY Trustee Jackson, seconded by Trustee Goodfellow, that the agenda, as distributed, be approved.–Carried

 Conflict of Interest

 Trustee Brown stated that as we begin tonight’s meeting, she wished to clarify some facts with regard to recent media and commentary remarks.
 She said that Trustees are well aware of these expectations, but for our gallery she drew to their attention that Trustees have a right and a role, whether they represent a rural or an urban jurisdiction to look at and speak to what they feel is best for students and the whole system.
 She remarked that as she mentioned in earlier opening remarks – Look at the big picture, not just their elected area.
 She said that every Trustee, no matter their riding, has an obligation to act in the best interests of all students of the Board.

 Trustee Brown said that personal attacks for Trustees are truly inappropriate, uncalled for in this situation, and disappointing.
 She advised that every Trustee has been following this accommodation process very closely, as they have done with previous ones.
 Each Trustee is taking their role very seriously doing their job in putting forth ideas and asking for added input and clarification in a professional manner.
 Trustee Brown said that she applauds them for their interest and dedication in sparking valuable discussion regarding the various models.